basis-robotics/basis-website/_posts/2025-01-08-postmortem.md

 ## What's next?

+It sounds like Thomas is taking some time off - he deserves it.
+It's been a fun time, and I'm glad to have had him at my side.

 I'm now open to contract and full time work.
 You can see the entire corpus of what I've worked on over the past 7 months on our github (please keep in mind that normally I'd do a bit better with tests/docs!).

-It sounds like Thomas is taking some time off
+I'd love to stay in robotics but open to other areas as well.
+Please reach out at kyle@basisrobotics.tech